 Sitting at 7,000 feet, this cozy hot springs destination looks out onto the Crystal River and the majesty of Mt.
 Sopris.
 Open year-round, the three-tiered pools were designed to complement the natural landscape and rock formations of the Crystal River Valley.
 Each pool, starting from the bottom, ranges from 92 to 104 degrees, with the lower pool fed by a 3-foot waterfall.
 Surrounding the pools are log cabins and picturesque wagons that are available for guests who want the full mountain getaway experience.

-Prices: Rates start at $16 for adults and $12 for children.
+Prices: Rates start at $28 per person.
 Overnight prices vary.

 Pre/post soak For a bite, stop by the Redstone Inn four miles south of the hot springs.
 If you are staying at the ranch overnight, plan ahead and bring some food to cook up yourself—they’ll supply the pots and pans.